exmelendez/beat-machine-d1/readme.md

 The first task provided is a beat machine that allows you to press the keys on your keyboard to play sounds.

 ### Live Site
-Feel free to download/clone the repo or try it live by clicking [here](https://exmelendez.github.io/beat-machine-d1/).
+Feel free to download/clone the repo or try it live by clicking <a href="https://exmelendez.github.io/beat-machine-d1/" target="_blank">here</a>.